 A renogram or perfusion study that causes pain similar to the patient’s initial complaint is interpreted as positive.
 If the perfusion study is negative, the pain probably has a nonrenal cause.
 False-positive and false-negative results are common for both tests.

 Most obstruction can be corrected, but a delay in therapy can lead to irreversible renal damage.
 How long it takes for nephropathy to develop and how reversible nephropathy is vary depending on the underlying pathology, the presence or absence of urinary tract infection (UTI), and the degree and duration of the obstruction.
-In general, acute renal failure due to a ureteral calculus is reversible, with adequate return of renal function.
+In general, acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more due to a ureteral calculus is reversible, with adequate return of renal function.
 With chronic progressive obstructive uropathy, renal dysfunction may be partially or completely irreversible.
 Prognosis is worse if UTI remains untreated.

 Treatment consists of eliminating the obstruction by surgery, instrumentation (eg, endoscopy, lithotripsy), or drug therapy (eg, hormonal therapy for prostate cancer).
 Prompt drainage of hydronephrosis is indicated if renal function is compromised, urinary tract infection (UTI) persists, or pain is uncontrollable or persistent.
 Immediate drainage is indicated if obstruction is accompanied by infection.
 Lower obstructive uropathy may require catheter or more proximal drainage.
 Indwelling ureteral catheters can be placed for acute or long-term drainage in selected patients.